rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

-The above is about how we review, as individuals, but before that comes the selection of reviewers, which is typically up to the PC chair(s) and the process that they and the surrounding organisation set up.
+The above is about how we review, as individuals, but before that comes the selection of reviewers, which is typically up to the PC chair(s) and the process that they and the surrounding organisation set up, and careful bidding by PC members.
 Finding enough reviewers with appropriate expertise and good judgement for each paper, e.g. aiming for two experts per paper, is the most important thing we can do to improve our decisions.